daisy/old-epub3-support-grid/README.md

 * `/sources`: pages scraped directly from the site
 * `/src`: static site generator source files (markdown)

-The files in `/sources` were converted by the script in `/utils` and written as markdown files in `/src/content`.
+The files in `/src/content` were converted from the original site.
+The conversion mainly cleaned up links and reformatted the pages so they could be templated.
+No data was changed.

-Build the site:
+To build the site:

 ```
 npm i